-Hopefully this is enough (quite possibly more than enough!) to be going on with, but if you get stuck at any point setting up your website, just ask in our Facebook group:
+Hopefully this is enough (quite possibly more than enough!) to be going on with.
+If you get stuck at any point setting up your website, or if you have any questions, just ask in our Facebook group.
+I'll be very glad to help.

-facebook.com/groups/startfreelancing2019
+facebook.com/groups/startfreelancingcourse